arcilli/investsuite-api-docs/README.md

 - Avoid the usage of 'you' as this is ambiguous.
 Instead, use InvestSuite and the Client.
 - Use 'Sentence case' in titles: use "Portfolio creation" i.o.
 "Portfolio Creation".
 - Entities are capitalized throughout the doc, eg. use 'the Optimization of a Portfolio is done'.

+### Page skeleton
+eg. see Transactions
+- Refer to the Glossary
+- Context: why you should read this page
+- Concepts: newly introduced, used in this page

 ## Deployment